-If you are dealing with protecting data on your AWS architecture using methods such as encryption or certificate management, these workshops can help you learn in depth.
-We will be using the Cloud9 IDE and a combination of python code and AWS console access for these workshops.
+If you are considering protecting data in your AWS environment using methods such as encryption or certificate management, these workshops can help you learn in depth.
+We will be using the Cloud9 IDE environment and a combination of Python code and AWS console access for these workshops.

 Data encryption provides a strong layer of security to protect data that you store within AWS services.
 AWS services can help you achieve ubiquitous encryption for data in transit as well as data at rest.

-These workshops assume that you are using a Cloud IDE environment.
+These workshops assume that you are using the Cloud9 IDE environment.
 We recommend you use the latest version of Chrome or Firefox to complete this workshop.

 Knowledge Of Python Programming Language